muhammed-mizaj/Earno-Calc/README.md

 The list of all your expenses and income will be displayed here you can also customise the category of transaction.

-U can sign in to the app, and create your own profile
+U can sign in to the app, and create your own profile or use as guest
 <h3>Features</h3>
  - User can Income Category
  - User can Expense Category